LeeMoriya/Expedition/README.md

 There are five types of challenges in Expedition mode:

-- Pearls: Find and transport a unique pearl to Moon.
+- Pearls: Challenges related to pearl collecting.
 - Combat: Kill the specified amount of a certain creature.
 - Echo: Encounter the specified Echo.
 - Achievement: Earn the specified achievement.